birkhoffcheng/ie421-hft/doc/Samuel.md

   (I have been able to understand the basics of the enviornemnt, currently I am working in set up the shell scripts to install apache airflow and the set up of the networking between the VMs)

+## 02/05/2023
+-  Working on the vagrantfile and bash scripts to setup the distributed system with apache-airflow installed.